 The project site is located at the north side of Greenwich Street at the end of Montgomery Street in the North Beach neighborhood, Assessor's Block 0079, Lots 004 and 005.
 The property, Julius' Castle (City Landmark No. 121), occupies two lots that in sum are approximately 3,906 square feet in area.
-The landmark building is a three (3) story wood frame building constructed in 1923 and expanded in 1928.
+The landmark building is a three (3) story wood frame building constructed in 1923 and expanded in 1928 and again 2007 without benefit of permit or entitlement.
 The property operated as a restaurant from 1923 until 2007.
 It has been vacant since 2007.